gpt4life/alpagasus/README.md

 ## News
 - [2023.9] We really appreciate the effort by @[gauss5930](https://github.com/gauss5930) and @[YooYunS](https://github.com/YooYunS)  who implemented the QLoRA version of Alpagasus-7B and 13B.
 If you do not have enough computational resources, please refer to their repo: [Alpagasus2-QLoRA](https://github.com/gauss5930/AlpaGasus2-QLoRA)
-- [2023.9] We will release more filtered datasets!
-Stay tuned!
+- [2023.9] We also filter the [Databricks Dolly](https://huggingface.co/datasets/databricks/databricks-dolly-15k) dataset, which contains 15k data and is originally considered as the high-quality human-written dataset.
+We release the filtered data which contain only 20% of the original data.
+Training with filtered dataset can make the model perform much better than with the original 15k data.

 ## Setup
 - Set up the environment of [Alpaca](https://github.com/tatsu-lab/stanford_alpaca).
-- Stay tuned!

 ## Rating
 Rate each (instruction, input, output) tuple in the Alpaca's 52k training set.